bssabhinavbss/ElanWEB/README.md

 # Elan & nVision | IIT Hyderabad Website

 A responsive and modern event homepage built for Elan & nVision, the techno-cultural fest of IIT Hyderabad.
 This project includes both a front-end in React and a back-end built with Express and MongoDB to handle user registrations.
+### NOTE:
+- Please the above buttons pasted in first wont work cause i didnt update them and i was said to concentrate on front page only
+- important thing to check backend go to Register by scrolling bottom of the page and then test registration
 ## 1. Technologies Used

 ### Frontend: